-Dividend yield can help you compare income potential across companies and sectors, assess whether a dividend-paying stock fits your portfolio, and be cautious of the classic “yield trap”, where an unusually high yield may be a result of a falling share price or may reflect underlying business weaknesses.
+Dividend yield can help you compare income potential across companies and sectors, assess whether a dividend-paying stock fits your portfolio, and be cautious of the classic “yield trap”, where an unusually high yield may be the result of a falling share price or may reflect underlying business weaknesses.

 Table of contents